jeffreyleblanc/linux-knowledge/filesys--ls.md

 # Quote entries and separate with commas
 $ ls -mQ .
+# Similar but one entry on a line, in a subdir
+# though not sure how to get ending commas:
+$ ls -1Q subdir/*

 # Recursively list directories in chunks
 $ ls -R .